fenago/apache-solr/lab_guides/Lab_2.md

 the language, then it will be `surname_en`.
 Language detection can be per field or for the whole document.

 #### Clustering

 This module is used when we want to add third-party implementations.
-At the time of writing this book, it provides clustering support for search results .indexterm} using the Carrot2 project (<https://project.carrot2.org/>).
+At the time of writing this course, it provides clustering support for search results .indexterm} using the Carrot2 project (<https://project.carrot2.org/>).

 #### VelocityIntegration
 This contrib helps us to integrate Solr with
 Apache Velocity.
 It gives us a writer that, behind the scenes, uses the Apache Velocity template engine on the GUI to render Solr responses.

 ### dist and docs
 The `dist` folder contains all the distributions that can be used as deployment artifacts in other servers.
 It contains the main Solr file, which is